SFTtech/nyan/doc/nyan.md

 were "optimized" and made into native code by `nyanc`, we can't select which of the C++ objects to instanciate for it.
 And we can't create the combined "optimized" object as the *NyanObject* appeared at runtime.

+This means we have to provide some kind of annotation, which of the parents should be the annotated ones.

 Nevertheless, `nyanc` is just an optimization, and has therefore no priority until we need it.